 When Should You Change Your Spark Plugs

 The answer to this question really depends.
 That’s not the answers most auto owners are looking for but because there are so many variables from vehicle to vehicle and driver to driver it really is the truth.

 Spark plugs will need to be replaced between 60,000 and 90,000 miles and you can count on our team to monitor their current state and accurately diagnose any issues that might stem from spark plugs.
-The best time for our eyes to be checking out your spark plug as well as your car in general is during regular service.
+The best time to check out your spark plugs, as well as your car in general, is during a regular service appointment.

 Anyone can open the hood of a car, but our team is the best at knowing what to do once that hood is open to keep you safe and on the road.